jaegertracing/documentation/content/docs/next-release-v2/_index.md

 children:
 - title: Features
   url: features
+- title: Migration from v1 to v2
+  url: migration
 ---

-Welcome to Jaeger's documentation portal!
+Welcome to Jaeger's documentation!
 Below, you'll find information for beginners and experienced Jaeger users.

 If you cannot find what you are looking for, or have an issue not covered here, we'd love to [hear from you](/get-in-touch).